amd-rutgers/patternist/README.md

 Patternist
 ==========

-Use p5.js and emojis to create a 2d pattern.
+Use p5.js and emojis to create a 2d composition.

 * Use at least 5 emoji symbols
 * Use at least 1 `for` or `while` loop